Set up the integration in PagerDuty

 - Paste the PagerDuty Service API Key copied in step 4 into the ‘service_key’ field in the ‘Payload’ section for each trigger.

 - (optional) Click JSON to open the JSON request body for the API request that will be sent to HipChat upon each trigger event.
 Edit the JSON as needed to suit your workflow and then click Save.

 - Click Test test your webhook by sending a request to the PagerDuty API endpoint.

 Add your webhook to a Splunk Synthetic Monitoring check

 You need to add your webhook to each check you want to send notifications from.
 To add your webhook to a check, do the following:

 - Navigate to a check in Splunk Synthetic Monitoring, click the gear icon, and select Edit from the dropdown.

-- Under Notify, select your new webhook from the dropdown.
-Use the second toggle menu to select your desired notification frequency.
+- Under Recipients, select your new webhook from the dropdown.

 - Click Save.